Doctor of Physical Therapy Program

 Essential Functions

-The University of Toledo admits and matriculates qualified physical therapy students in accordance with the UT Policy of Nondiscrimination on the Basis of a Disability – The Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, The State of Ohio Revised Code, and other applicable statutes and regulations relating to equality of opportunity.
-UT prohibits discrimination against anyone on the basis of disability and is committed to equal access for all qualified applicants and students.
+The University of Toledo admits and matriculates qualified physical therapy students in accordance with the UToledo Policy of Nondiscrimination on the Basis of a Disability – The Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, The State of Ohio Revised Code, and other applicable statutes and regulations relating to equality of opportunity.
+UToledo prohibits discrimination against anyone on the basis of disability and is committed to equal access for all qualified applicants and students.

 A physical therapist must have the knowledge and skills to function in a broad variety of clinical settings and to render care to a wide spectrum of patients/clients.
 Performing successfully as a student physical therapist involves completing significant intellectual, social and physical tasks throughout the curriculum.
 Students must master a broad array of basic knowledge, skills, and behaviors, including abilities in the areas of judgment, integrity, character, professional attitude and demeanor.
 To master these skills and behaviors, candidates/students must possess, at a minimum, abilities and skills in observation, communication, motor function, intellectual-conceptualization, behavioral and social skills.
-These abilities and skills comprise the categories of UT physical therapy program’s ‘Essential Functions of a Physical Therapy Student for Matriculation, and Graduation’ which are further described and defined in the Student Handbook located on the DPT program website.
+These abilities and skills comprise the categories of UToledo physical therapy program’s ‘Essential Functions of a Physical Therapy Student for Matriculation, and Graduation’ which are further described and defined in the Student Handbook located on the DPT program website.

 The essential functions provide information to allow a candidate to make an informed decision for application and are a guide to accommodation of students with disabilities.
 Academic adjustments can be made for disabilities in some instances, but a student must be able to perform the essential functions of the physical therapy program independently either with or without reasonable accommodation.

-In adopting these standards, the UT physical therapy program believes it must keep in mind the ultimate safety of both students and patients who may be involved in the course of a student’s education.
+In adopting these standards, the UToledo physical therapy program believes it must keep in mind the ultimate safety of both students and patients who may be involved in the course of a student’s education.
 The essential functions reflect what the physical therapy program believes are reasonable expectations for physical therapy students learning and performing patient care.

 PHYT 5000Gross Anatomy5